 By default, the ESI register addresses the segment identified with the DS segment register.
 A segment-override prefix allows the ESI register to be associated with the CS, SS, ES, FS, or GS segment register.
 The EDI register addresses the segment identified with the ES segment register; no segment override is allowed for the EDI register.
 The use of two different segment registers in the string instructions permits operations to be performed on strings located in different segments.
 Or by associating the ESI register with the ES segment register, both the source and destination strings can be located in the same segment.
-(This latter condition can also be achieved by loading the DS and ES segment registers with the same segment selector and allowing the ESI register to default to the DS register.)
+(This latter condition can also be achieved by loading the DS and ES segment registers with the SS register.)